-ART.
-II-MEMBERSHIP AND VOTING
+ART, 11-MEMBERSHIP AND VOTING

 Sec.
 1. The membership of the Women's Student Government shall consist of all the women students in the College of Liberal Arts of Alfred University.
 Membership is not compulsory with those whose parents are residents of Alfred.
-All members shall have equal power of voting.
+All members shall have equal power of voting, except that the dormitory women (i.e. those residing in Abiguil Allen Hall) may not vote on matters pertaining exclusively to non-dormitory women (i. e. those not residing in Abigail Allen Hall), and that non-dormitory women may not vote on matters pertaining exclusively to dormitory women.

 ART.
-III-PURPOSE--POWER
+III--PURPOSE--POWER